 One important thing to stress is that everything should be relevant and related.
 For any individual page, URLs, titles, headers, on page content and keywords all need to be the same.
 Having a URL that ends in ‘web-design-london’ but keywords that are about ‘web marketing in Spain’ will get you marked down for irrelevancy in search engine algorithms.
 More specifically, they won’t understand what your page is about and are more likely to not rank it for anything.

 Once your website has been fully optimised, the next step is to build links.
 You can do this in numerous ways and it will hopefully happen naturally over time as people link to your website for X number of reasons.
 However you can also build links manually.
 Ways to do this include article writing, guest blogging and social media networking.
-However, this takes up the most amount of time and you may want to outsource it to a web marketing agency.
+However, this takes up sometime and you may want to outsource it to a web marketing or a Seo agency.